vyapp/vy/BOOK.md

 This command works as well in NORMAL mode, supposing you have dropped a block selection mark.

-Press.
+Press:

     <Control-H>
 ***

 ### Add/remove block selection one char right

-Make sure you have dropped a block selection mark then press.
+Make sure you have dropped a block selection mark then press:

     <Control-L>

 ### Paste text one line up

-Switch to NORMAL mode, place the cursor on a line then press.
+In order to better understand how to paste text one line up, place the cursor at a given line then select it by pressing the keycommand below in NORMAL mode:

     <Key-f>

-to select the line, then copy the line with.
+Then copy the line with.

     <Key-y>

-Place the cursor over some other line then press.
+Place the cursor one line down from where to paste the text then press:

     <Key-e>